-For the past few years, City staff has been monitoring the process and effectiveness of Contextual Dwellings (permitted infill homes) in The City’s Developed Areas.
+For the past few years, City staff have been monitoring the process and effectiveness of Contextual Dwellings (permitted infill homes) in The City’s Developed Areas.
 This monitoring has led to some changes such as the inclusion of semi-detached dwellings and modifications on calculating the height of a building on a corner parcel.

 Engagement we’ve done to date

 - At the beginning of April 2016 we initiated contact with a number of community associations and their development/planning committee members to collect their viewpoints on Contextual Dwellings.

 - On June 7, 2016, we engaged more community association planning groups with the assistance of the Federal Communities of Calgary (FCC) via an input session.

 - On September 20, 2016, we held an update session to inform stakeholders on the findings from the most recent monitoring reviews.

 All along this process, The City has also been attending community association development/planning committee meetings when requested, and having discussions with industry groups through the Urban Development Institute (UDI) of Calgary.